girlscript/winter-of-contributing/Java/Fundamentals/OOPs Principals/OOPs_Principals_documentation.md

 -----------
 ## Memory Allocation
 - Memory Allocation is a process by which computer programs are assigned with some memory space .
-- As we know that object's address are stored in the reference variable of type class.Then to which place this address refer to ?
+- As we know that object's address are stored in the reference variable of type class.
+Then to which place this address refer to ?
 Its the address of a space taken by the object in heap memory (which we will talk in this section) and that address is stored in reference variable.
 Can we print this address? **NO**, we can't print the address of the object but we can print the identity hashcode of that object by writing
 ```Java
     object.toString();
 ```
 Now let us take a deep dive into memory allocation of variables.
 Java memory allocation is divided into mainly three parts **Stack area**, **Heap area**, and **Class Area**
 - **Stack area :** Stack is a section of the memory where local primitive or object reference variables are stored.
 These variables are stored in the stack until the block or the method is being executed.
 - **Heap Area :** Heap is another section of the memory where the memory for object are being allocated.
 So we can say objects are stored in heap memory.
 Heap memory is dynamic in nature.
 So heap memory is used for dynamic memory allocation of the object which is created using **new** keyword.
-- **Class Area :** In the class area all the static varibles of the class or we can say the class variables are stored, so that it can be accessed by everyone.
+- **Class Area :** In the class area all the static variables of the class or we can say the class variables are stored, so that it can be accessed by everyone.

 Here is an **Example**
 <!-- Example of heap and stack -->